AriaFallah/blog/hugo/content/post/keychain.md

 ---
 date: 2017-03-19T21:32:56-04:00
-description: "Solving the problem of storing secrets in plaintext on your computer."
+description: "Using the keychain to remove plaintext secrets from your scripts."
 draft: false
 slug: storing-secrets-with-keychain
 tags:
 - ""
-title: Storing Secrets in the MacOS keychain
+title: Storing Secrets Using the MacOS Keychain CLI
 ---

 I recently discovered that the MacOS keychain has a command-line interface, and I decided that instead of storing my secrets on my personal laptop in plaintext, I could take advantage of the CLI to prevent the secrets from ever being stored on disk unencrypted.
-It's kinda overkill, but I think it's cool.

 <!--more-->